Please visit the Economics Sakai website for current course syllabi. Please use the provided link: https://sakai.stlawu.edu/portal/site/economics

 200. Quantitative Methods in Economics.

 An introduction to mathematical and statistical techniques used in economic analysis.
 Topics include the representation of economic hypotheses, sources and uses of economic data, probability, hypothesis testing and regression analysis.
 Emphasis is on the application of statistical techniques to economic problems.
-Prerequisite: Economics 100.
-Students less confident in their mathematical skills should take Mathematics 113 prior to Economics 200.
-Also offered through Statistics.
+Prerequisite: Economics 100 and Statistics 113.
+Offered every semester.

 209. The Economics of Gender.